kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 #### Key Principles
-*   Kubelet's DRA-specific adjustments to cgroup enforcement are derived solely from `pod.status.nodeAllocatableResourceClaimStatuses` as updated by the scheduler.
+*   Kubelet's DRA-specific adjustments to cgroup enforcement are derived solely from `pod.status.additionalNodeAllocatableResources` as updated by the scheduler.
 *   If Pod Level Resources are explicitly specified, that takes precedence at both the scheduler level for accounting and the node level for cgroup enforcement.
 *   The QoS classification of a pod remains determined strictly by the standard requests and limits in the